wrode/Blog/_posts/2016-08-19-Smart contracts.md

 - DAO’s
 - Example of tokens created on the ethereum blockchain

-### How I think about smart contracts and blockchains
+### How to think about smart contracts and blockchains

 - The ethereum blockchain is in one sense an abstraction layer below other blockchains (which is why it is ofter refered to as blockchain technology 2.0) such as:
     + Bitcoin